2001 Belgian Grand Prix: Restarted race

 Barrichello made his first stop on the ninth lap.
 Michael Schumacher led the rest of the field by 20 seconds when he entered the pit lane for the first time on the next lap.
 He rejoined the race in second.
 Fisichella led before his own stop at the conclusion of the lap.
 He retained second place.
 Panis took his ten-second stop-and-go-penalty on the 12th lap.
 After the pit stops, the Grand Prix settled into a rhythm with Michael Schumacher further extending his advantage over Fisichella to 24.8 seconds by lap 15.
 At the rear of the field, Marques made an unscheduled visit to the pit lane for repairs to his suspension.
 Two laps later, Michael Schumacher lost concentration as he steered his Ferrari to the left at Stavelot turn and ran wide after missing the apex of the corner.
 He rejoined the track without losing the lead.
 His teammate Barrichello hit a trackside bollard entering the Bus Stop chicane on lap 17.
 His car lost front downforce from removing his front wing and he completed a full lap at reduced speed after missing the pit lane entry.
 Barrichello rejoined the race in ninth.

 Michael Schumacher (pictured in 2005) took his eighth victory of the season and he broke the all-time wins record held by Alain Prost with the 52nd of his career.

 On lap 18, while under pressure from Ralf Schumacher, Button struck a plastic bollard marker denoting the left-hand kerb situated on the entry to the Bus Stop Chicane.
 The contact removed his front wing which folded under his front-left wheel and the lack of downforce sent him into the outside barrier.
 Trulli entered the pit lane on the following lap to begin the second round of pit stops.
 His teammate Alesi followed on lap 20.
 Fisichella was six-tenths of a second ahead of Coulthard in third by the time of his second stop on lap 23.
 Fisichella's car sprayed oil on Coulthard, causing the McLaren driver to clean his visor on the main straights.
 Coulthard made his stop the lap after, and emerged in third behind Fisichella.
 Michael Schumacher led by 43.6 seconds by the time of his second pit stop at the end of lap 25 and he retained the lead.
 On lap 26, Coulthard steered left to attempt an unsuccessful overtake on Fisichella.
 Häkkinen ran wide entering the Bus Stop chicane on lap 27, rejoining the track through the grass.
 On the next lap, Fisichella lost momentum while lapping Bernoldi, and Coulthard steered left to pass but Fisichella defended at the La Source hairpin.
-Coulthard tried again by slipstreaming Fisichella in Eau Rouge corner and passed him on the right for second.
+Coulthard tried again by slipstreaming Fisichella in Eau Rouge corner and passed him on the outside for second.